 EdM, Temple University

-Dr. Stillman is a clinical psychologist with over 27 years experience in smoking cessation and tobacco control focusing on domestic as well as international issues.
+Dr. Stillman is a clinical psychologist with over 30 years experience in smoking cessation and tobacco control focusing on domestic as well as international issues.
 She is an Associate Professor in the Department of Health, Behavior and Society at the Johns Hopkins Bloomberg School of Public Health.
-She also holds secondary appointments in the Departments of Epidemiology and Oncology.
 She has an extensive publication record including peer-reviewed articles, monographs, book chapters as well as having developed award-winning self-help materials.
 Her primary research focus has been on designing, implementing and evaluating tobacco control and smoking cessation programs.
 She directed the project to create and evaluate the 1st Smoke-Free Hospital Policy in the U.S. Smoke-Free Johns Hopkins Hospital as well as instituting the Johns Hopkins Smoking Cessation Service for hospitalized patients.
 Dr. Stillman has extensive experience with health disparity issues and community-based participatory research.
 She has been involved in recruitment of minority participants into clinical trials, developing materials that are culturally and linguistically appropriate, and has worked in the mobilization of communities to be actively involved in promoting policies to reduce discrimination and reduce tobacco use.
 She has also written and developed smoking cessation materials and programs that have received awards and acknowledged by WHO as exemplary programs.
 She was directly responsible for the 1st citywide restriction on outdoor tobacco and alcohol advertising in the U.S. and more recently assisted with Baltimore and Maryland’s change in taxation of little cigars.
 She directed one of the seminal smoking cessation projects directed at health promotion in African American churches: Health, Body and Soul.
 This project and culturally relevant materials were adopted by the American Lung Association and disseminated to African American churches across the U.S. Dr. Stillman directed the evaluation of the largest federally funded tobacco control effort in the U.S. entitled, “The American Stop Smoking Intervention Study (ASSIST)”.
 She also directed the Evaluation of the Pfizer Foundation, Global Health Partnership Program (GHP): helping to build the capacity of organizations in over 40 countries to improve their implementation and evaluation skills.

 Honors and Awards